THE pre-season has finally wrapped up, which can only mean one thing – the real stuff is about to begin.

 With the pre-season now out of the way and the home and away season just around the corner, the markets should not fluctuate too much before the games begin – but it is important to place your futures bets early so you get your best value if you think you have identified a good thing.

-Sydney vs Geelong AFL Round 7 betting tips – Saturday, May 1
+Port Adelaide vs Geelong betting tips – 2021 AFL Finals Week 1